 1) Grammar and Punctuation

-Grammar and punctuation skills are important in both writing and as students progress into adulthood.
-As mentioned previously, using proper grammar and punctuation presents an excellent first impression for future employers and shows competency.
-Carbon Valley Academy teachers help our students improve these skills by first providing practice in identifying grammatical errors and correcting them.
+Grammar and punctuation skills are not only important in writing but also in students’ progression into adulthood.
+As mentioned previously, using proper grammar and punctuation presents an excellent first impression for future employers and shows one’s competency.
+Carbon Valley Academy teachers help our students improve their writing skills by first providing practice in identifying grammatical errors and correcting them.
 One of the greatest ways to do this is to use grammar worksheets.
-Although the use of worksheets is frowned upon at times, they give students the opportunity to practice grammar skills in a fast and efficient manner.
+Although the use of worksheets is not favored by everybody, they give students the opportunity to practice their grammar skills in a fast and efficient manner.

 Another skill that is crucial for students to master for success later in life is spelling!
 Students must be able to spell words correctly.
 As with most skills, spelling can be improved with practice.
-Students must study new words (or words and vocabulary specific to new content) in order to spell them correctly on the test.
+Students must study new words (or words and vocabulary specific to new content) in order to spell them correctly on their tests.
 Teachers may even encourage students to create flashcards to help them study.
-Additionally, one of the easiest ways to spell correctly in writing is to simply reference the dictionary to find a word’s proper spelling.
+Additionally, one of the easiest ways to spell correctly in writing is to simply refer to the dictionary to find a word’s proper spelling.

 Have you ever read something and didn’t quite catch its intended meaning or what it was trying to get across?
 That may be because the writing lacked clarity.
 Writing should be logical, consistent, and coherent.
-In order to have clarity in writing, thoughts should be fully formed and completed with plenty of detail to aid the reader’s understanding and interpretation of the text.
+This isn’t just limited to proper spelling.
+In order to be clear in one’s writing, thoughts should be fully formed and completed with plenty of detail to aid the reader’s understanding and interpretation of the text.

-Plagiarism is definitely something students need to avoid!
-When researching a topic or idea, it is easy to get swept away in the language or thoughts of another; however, students must learn that those ideas should be used as an aid in writing instead of using it as a foundation for their writing.
-Teachers at Carbon Valley Academy encourage creativity in writing and challenge students to think “outside the box.”
+Plagiarism is the number one thing students need to avoid!
+When researching a topic or idea, it is easy to get swept away in the language or thoughts of another.
+However, students must learn that those ideas should be used as an aid in writing instead of using it as a foundation for their writing.
+Teachers at Carbon Valley Academy encourage creativity in writing and challenge students to think “outside the box” when strengthening their writing skills.
 Each student presents unique thoughts and ideas, and those qualities should be utilized in writing.